hansliss/TheC64MiniKeyboardStuff/README.md

 The document **The C64 keycodes.pdf** lists the original keycodes emitted by the The C64 keyboard.
 The only keys that don't work for me on the The C64 Mini are the "+" and "-" keys, so I just remapped those from 0x57/0x56 to 0xC1/0xC2, which is reflected in the included copy of **theC64-sym-CLASSIC.vkm**.
 Copy this file to _/usr/lib/vice/C64/theC64sym-UK.vkm_ and make sure to choose the UK layout in the GUI.

 # Installing the keymap
-In order to copy this keymap, you will need a serial console interface.
+In order to copy the VICE keymap, you will need a serial console interface on your The C64 Mini, which is lots of fun in other ways too.
 I've settled on a design where I just route the TTL level serial pins from the computer to a 3.5mm phono jack, with DCE RX at the tip, TX on the ring and GND on the sleeve.
 I use a USB-to-serial interface (set to 3.3v) with a fixed cable with a 3.5mm plug at the end, with TX on the tip, RX on the ring and GND on the sleeve.

 ![Inside the The C64 Mini](2021-06-29%2014.33.16.jpg)
 ![Serial port](2021-06-29%2014.33.54.jpg)